MOM Updates Parental Leave Package: How does this affect you and your company?

 1. It is one of the many pro-family parental leave package policies designed to encourage married couples to start families and solve the national problem of low birth rate, which if not remedied, could impact Singapore’s future negatively.

-2. By funding and making some of the parental leave compulsory, it will ensure companies are aligned to this national policy and lessen the financial burden of the companies.
+2. Funding and making some of the parental leave compulsory, will ensure companies are aligned to this national policy and lessen the financial burden of the companies.

-With the number of evolving government mandated leave policies set to continue increasing soon, it is vital that companies have a robust HRMS with a good Human Resource information (HRi) and a integrated leave management system and payroll system to manage these changes easily.
+With the number of evolving government-mandated leave policies set to continue increasing soon, it is vital that companies have a robust HRMS with good Human Resource information (HRi) and an integrated leave management system and payroll system to manage these changes easily.
 Additionally, these systems must be flexible enough to not only manage present policies but also accommodate future changes.
-Lastly, with the increase in parental leave packages, companies may need to allow for more flexible working arrangements such as tele-commuting i.e. work from home or anywhere.
+Lastly, with the increase in parental leave packages, companies may need to allow for more flexible working arrangements such as telecommuting i.e. working from home or anywhere.
 Besides ensuring that the IT infrastructure of your company is secure and configurable, it also falls upon the HR department to put in place a robust HR process and policy that is supported by an integrated and secure HRMS and Talent Management System.

 joshua ness 117255

-Some of the challenges and possible solutions are: Especially with SMEs that have less resources, HR expertise and process to manage the increase number of compulsory leaves, the challenge is not only about the financial burden which is already partly assisted by government funding, but more importantly the lack of competent manpower to “stand-in” during the period that staff is absent.
+Some of the challenges and possible solutions are: Especially with SMEs that have fewer resources, HR expertise, and processes to manage the increased number of compulsory leaves, the challenge is not only about the financial burden which is already partly assisted by government funding, but more importantly the lack of competent manpower to “stand-in” during the period that staff is absent.
 It is likely that the stand-in staff does not have the adequate competencies and knowledge of the job that he/she is doing.

-In this case, some possible solution which requires planning and investments are:
+In this case, some possible solution that requires planning and investments are:

-There are government funded programs that provide grants and access to consultants that can implement most of the suggested steps with the exception of a robust and satisfactory manpower back up plan.
-However, SMEs should be open to work with manpower agencies to hire part time staff or use job portals to source for free-lance workers.
+There are government-funded programs that provide grants and access to consultants that can implement most of the suggested steps with the exception of a robust and satisfactory manpower backup plan.
+However, SMEs should be open to working with manpower agencies to hire part-time staff or use job portals to source for freelance workers.
 To optimize these external resources, the above-mentioned business processes and information systems will be necessary.

 3

 However, the top management must decide if this will work for them in the long run.
-This is can be a form of expense or investment for the company’s workforce, depending how the management team views it.
-If the management team give the go-ahead, the company’s HR processes and information system will have to be rolled out to support parental leave package program effectively.
-This will improve the productivity of HR department and enhance the credibility of the program.
+This can be a form of expense or investment for the company’s workforce, depending on how the management team views it.
+If the management team gives the go-ahead, the company’s HR processes and information system will have to be rolled out to support the parental leave package program effectively.
+This will improve the productivity of the HR department and enhance the credibility of the program.

-The characteristics of the necessary HR programs and information system such as leave management software are:
+The characteristics of the necessary HR programs and information systems such as leave management software are:

-In summary, we should expect to see more changes in parental leave package, employees benefit especially for new parents.
-And to support these changing, strong HR processes and a good integrated HRMS should be in place to manage the constant changes.
+In summary, we should expect to see more changes in parental leave packages, and employee benefits, especially for new parents.
+To support these changes, strong HR processes and a good integrated HRMS should be in place to manage the constant changes.

-Click here to find out more about HRiQ’s other HRMS and Talent Management modules such as payroll, benefit and claims etc
+Click here to find out more about HRiQ’s other HRMS and Talent Management modules such as payroll, benefits and claims, etc